Raising Quick Cash for Unexpected Bills

 You’ve probably already thought of this one, but it might be time to get a temporary second job.
 Even in a tough job market, a determined job seeker can find work that pays.
 It may not pay as much as you’d like, but any dollar that you can apply to your debt will lower the balance.

-Borrow from your 401k
+Borrow From Your 401k

 You may also want to consider borrowing from your 401k plan.
 A loan would provide a quick inflow of cash, but it does come with a cost.
 You’ll still be paying interest on the money you borrow, probably at a rate lower than you’re being charged now.
-And, the whole balance could come due if you leave your employer or are laid off.
+And the whole balance could come due if you leave your employer or are laid off.

-Start a side gig
+Start a Side Gig

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of The Dollar Stretcher.
+He's the author of How to Conquer Debt No Matter How Much You Have and has been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 Pin It on Pinterest